Just a few simple actions and you’ll have spotless, dust-free carpets.

 A simple hot water extractor is a two-tank self-contained device.
 One tank contains clean water that has been combined with professional carpet shampoo.
 As you shampoo carpets, the other fills full with nasty wastewater.
 Fill the clean water tank with the precise amount of water and carpet shampoo provided, strictly according to measurement instructions.
 Do not use more shampoo than recommended since it will not break down properly and will leave a residue on the carpet that will serve as a dirt magnet.

-- Test the hot water extractor on an inconspicuous corner before exposing the complete carpet to any chemical solution to ensure the carpet wash solution will not alter the colour or harm the surface.
+Test the hot water extractor on an inconspicuous corner before exposing the complete carpet to any chemical solution to ensure the carpet wash solution will not alter the color or harm the surface.

-- To avoid flooding the carpet with extra water, do not hold the water release button down constantly, but rather push occasionally.
-Drowning the carpet would surely lengthen the drying process and may result in mould concerns later on.
+To avoid flooding the carpet with extra water, do not hold the water release button down constantly, but rather push occasionally.
+Drowning the carpet would surely lengthen the drying process and may result in mold concerns later on.

 The length of time it takes for carpets to dry after shampooing with a hot water extractor is determined by the size of the room, the kind of carpet, the thickness of the padding, the quantity of filth removed, and the ventilation.
 Some experts anticipate a drying period of 4 to 6 hours for an average-sized room with excellent ventilation, but carpets can take anywhere from 8 to 12 hours to up to 24 hours to dry completely.
 When wood furniture comes into touch with damp carpeting, dyes from the wood stain can be discharged into the carpet, leaving permanent stains or even carpet mold.